devilbeast05/attendence-system-/AttendanceSystem/README.md

 3. Verify that all dependencies in requirements.txt are compatible with the specified Python version
 4. Check the Render logs for specific error messages
 5. For face recognition dependencies:
-   - Ensure the system dependencies are installed correctly
+   - The application now uses prebuilt wheels for dlib to avoid compilation issues
-   - If you see errors related to dlib or face_recognition, check that the build process installed the required system packages
+   - If you see errors related to dlib or face_recognition, check that dlib-binary is installed correctly
-   - If you encounter memory issues during build ("Ran out of memory"), the application now includes memory optimization:
+   - If you previously encountered memory issues during build ("Ran out of memory"), this has been resolved by:
-     - Using opencv-python-headless instead of opencv-python
+     - Using dlib-binary instead of compiling dlib from source
-     - Using a specific version of dlib (19.22.0) instead of the latest
+     - Using a specific version of face-recognition that works with dlib-binary
-     - Setting MAKEFLAGS="-j1" to limit parallel compilation
+   - If you still encounter issues, you can try:
-     - Setting DLIB_USE_CUDA=0 to disable CUDA support
+     - Checking that your Python version is compatible with the prebuilt wheels
-     - Setting DLIB_NO_GUI_SUPPORT=YES to disable GUI support
+     - Upgrading to a higher tier on Render with more memory if needed
 5. If you see "requirements.txt not found" errors, the application now includes a custom build script (build.sh) that will:
    - Debug the current directory and file structure
    - Check for requirements.txt in the current directory